 Open to first degree seeking undergraduates pursuing a degree in the School of Business with a GPA of 3.5 or better.
 Provides \$1000 per enrollment period.
-Students must remain in the School of Business and keep a cumulative GPA of at least 3.50 with full time continuous enrollment.
+Students must remain in the School of Business and keep a cumulative GPA of at least 3.50.